 How Do I Apply?

-To apply for Town of Banff residential environmental rebates, please complete and submit the Residential Environmental Rebate Application (PDF).
-If you're unsure if the appliance you are considering qualifies, please contact Planning and Development at 403.762.1215.
+To apply for Town of Banff residential environmental rebates, please complete and submit the Residential Environmental Rebate Application form.
+If you're unsure if the item you're considering qualifies, please contact Planning and Development at 403.762.1215.

 Studded Tire Rebate